mmiele/TechnicalNotes/DASH-Breadboard/⁯Documentation/hld.md

 Microsoft will spearhead the development of the SDN Agent (container) and solicit Community participation.
 In particular
 - The **SONiC orchagent** will be enhanced to translate these objects into SAI_DB objects, including the new DASH-specific SAI objects.
-- An enhanced syncd will then configure the dataplane using the vendor-specific SAI library.
+- An **enhanced syncd** will then configure the dataplane using the vendor-specific SAI library.

+A **gNMI schema** (TODO - provide URL) will be created for managing the following DASH services:
+- Elastic Network Interface (ENI)
+- Access Control Lists (ACLs)
+- Routing and mappings
+- Encapsulations
+- Other

 ## Switch State Service (SWSS)